Kinky Boots (musical): Asia

-Australia (2016 - 2017)
+Australia (2016–2017)

 The Australian production opened on 12 October 2016, at Her Majesty's Theatre in Melbourne.
 The cast included Callum Francis, from the London production, as Lola, and Toby Francis as Charlie.
 Joining them were Sophie Wright (Lauren), Daniel Williston (Don), Teagan Wouters (Nicola) and Nathan Carter (George).
 This production then toured to Sydney's Capitol Theatre and Brisbane's QPAC where it closed on October 22, 2017.

 United Kingdom

 A UK tour started on September 19, 2018, at the Royal & Derngate in Northampton, where the show is set, and continued through 2019 before closing at Hull New Theatre on November 23.

 A non-replica UK and Ireland tour opened at the Curve, Leicester on January 17, 2025 starring Johannes Radebe as Lola, Dan Partridge as Charlie and Courtney Bowman as Lauren, directed by Nikolai Foster.

-It was announced on July 7, 2025 that the Curve, Leicester non replica production would open for a residency at the London Coliseum running from March 17, 2026 to July 11, 2026 again starring Johannes Radebe as Lola.
+The Curve, Leicester non-replica production played a limited season at the London Coliseum from March 17 to July 11, 2026, with an official opening on March 30.
+The cast included Johannes Radebe reprising his role of Lola and Matt Cardle as Charlie Price.